 Frequently Asked Questions for

-This topic lists frequently asked questions that apply to the VMware Tanzu RabbitMQ [VMs] pre-provisioned service.
+This topic lists frequently asked questions that apply to the VMware Tanzu RabbitMQ for VMs pre-provisioned service.

-Ensure that all nodes in the cluster are healthy via the RabbitMQ Management UI, or health metrics exposed via the firehose.
+Ensure that all nodes in the cluster are healthy through the RabbitMQ Management UI, or health

 The operator should use only BOSH commands to interact with the RabbitMQ app.